Onboarding #2: From introduction to diving in at the deep end

 By welcoming new employees into your (digital) workplace early on, they can look around at ease and take in information and company news at their own pace.
 It's like dipping your toes in - get used to the temperature and prepare yourself for diving in.

 We started blogging about onboarding in November.
 Read all about why onboarding is important in part 1.
-In part 3, we'll provide you with some practical tips that will help you make your onboarding process official and fully integrate it into your organization.
-It will be published in January.
+Part 3 contains practical tips that will help you make your onboarding process official and fully integrate it into your organization.
 In part 4 we will tell you how to encourage new hires to connect with their colleagues.
-Subscribe to our newsletter (under the envelope at the top of the page) and you'll automatically receive #3 and #4 in your mailbox!